 Chocolate

 Most pet parents are aware chocolate is toxic to dogs, and can be to cats too.
 Christmas is a time of indulgence and sweet treats, so there’s likely to be more chocolate about than usual.
 Make sure to keep this well away from pet paws or you may land up at the emergency vet.
+Accidental ingestions of toxic Christmas foods often lead to pricey treatments, which is where dog or cat insurance in New Zealand can be a lifesaver for pet parents.

 Poinsettia